NisarLDev/Java-Network-Programming-Mastering-TCP-IP-CJNP-2024-JVA/README.md

 1 - https://onecompiler.com/java/

-With Java 21 Version and connection with Internet:
+With Java 21 Version and connection with Internet for testing:

 1 - https://www.jdoodle.com/online-java-compiler